 My oldest daughter is with us because she ended a long-term relationship and needed a place to stay.
 She is currently transitioning from working for someone else to working for herself.
 She is building an online business, which has become a big part of her daily routine.

-For awhile, my anxiety crept in with feelings of fear and of being trapped in my home, but going outside really helped with that, and I think changing my thought process about this whole situation has put a damper on the negative thinking.
+At the start of all of this, as the covid19 reality sunk in, my anxiety crept in with feelings of fear and of being trapped in my home, but getting outside really helped with that, and I think changing my thought process about this whole coronavirus situation has put a damper on the negative thinking.

 Well, guess what?
 Now, I do.